mtholyoke/jorge/README.md

 Jorge has no global configuration; it works on the project level only.

-The project’s root directory should contain a folder `.jorge`, which should have a file `config.yml`.
+The project’s root directory should contain a subdirectory `.jorge`, which should have a file `config.yml`.
 Samples are included in Jorge’s own `.jorge` directory.

 In `.jorge/config.yml`, you **must** have the key `appType`.
 Currently, only `drupal8` and `jorge` are recognized as values.

-Optionally, you may also have the key `include_config`, which specifies a list of additional configuration files to include.
-Values in those files will override any settings in the main `config.yml`.
+Optionally, you may also have the key `include_config`, which specifies a list of additional configuration files to include from the `.jorge` directory, to be loaded in the order specified.
+Values in those files will override any previously loaded settings, including the main `config.yml`.

 ### Drupal 8 Configuration